techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README.md

      * If your VPC already contains active clients, it's a good idea to manually test your new RDNS Forwarder instances _before_ enabling the custom DHCP Options Set.

      * If you deploy RDNS Forwarders in your VPC and later decide to retire them, you will need to re-associate your VPC with the default DHCP Options Set (which directs clients to AmazonProvidedDNS).
-After that, it's a good idea to leave the actual RDNS Forwarder instances in place for a while longer, so that they can continue to answer queries from clients which have not yet picked up the new DHCP options.
+After doing that, it's a good idea to leave the actual RDNS Forwarder instances in place for a while longer, so that they can continue to answer queries from clients which have not yet picked up the new DHCP options.

 ## Known Issues